Meet an SNE Member

-Leisa Machado has been an English language arts educator for over 22 years.
+Leisa Machado has been an English language arts educator for over 22 years and joined the SNE in June of 2015.
 She currently teaches grade seven English language arts and social studies at Dutcher Middle School in the Turlock Unified School District.
 She is also an adjunct professor at Brandman University, teaching graduate courses in the teacher education program.
 As an educator, Leisa’s goal is to foster a love of learning by broadening student horizons through the exposure of new ideas and concepts, and the fresh perspectives offered by her students help to keep her young at heart.

 In an effort to address the diverse learning needs in her classroom, Leisa encourages students to learn from one another, which in turn increases student engagement.
 Strategically designing lessons that capitalize on collaborative opportunities is key when providing differentiated strategies for students who learn in different ways.
 Many of Leisa’s favorite formative assessment strategies focus on student collaboration.
 Leisa believes that educators need to balance “teacher talk” with “student talk.”
 She encourages teachers to be flexible with this concept since lessons can take an unexpected turn and lead to an even more exciting and engaging lesson.
 Leisa also cautions against watering down the content of a lesson.
 As long as the curriculum is relevant and meaningful, students usually come up with a deeper insight when they are required to grapple with text.
 This helps students to build their confidence, and many find themselves enjoying the challenging work.

 Leisa is the first SNE member to be featured in the Formative Assessment in Action Video Series produced by the California Department of Education (CDE).
-The resource used in the video serves as a template that can be used on multiple occasions, for a variety of lessons, with whichever text a teacher chooses.
-For this particular lesson, Leisa chose an article about the impact of video games on students.
+For the lesson activity in this video, Leisa chose an article about the impact of video games on students.
 Students annotate the article with various symbols used to convey the author’s central message, mood or tone, and point of view.
 Next, students break up into designated groups to complete a poster based on collaborative discussion.
-Lastly, students use Leisa’s favorite formative assessment strategy, text-on-text graffiti, to evaluate each other’s work and write comments/feedback to each other.
+Then, students use Leisa’s favorite formative assessment strategy, text-on-text graffiti, to evaluate each other’s work and write comments/feedback to each other.
 Leisa enjoys this strategy because she believes it encourages higher levels of student engagement, authentic language skills practice, and critical reading/writing skills development.

 In summarizing her experience with the State Network of Educators, Leisa states, “I have found it to be very fascinating to work within the SNE community.
-Educators from across the country get together to collaborate and create high quality curriculum while sharing ideas about what each of their states is doing as they implement the new common core standards.
-It has been very rewarding to be part of building the Digital Library because it allows teachers to share ideas with a large community of educators at this very critical time of change.”
+Educators from across the country get together to collaborate and create high quality resources while sharing ideas about what each of their states is doing in the classroom.
+It has been very rewarding to be part of building Tools for Teachers because it allows teachers to share ideas with a large community of educators at this very critical time of change.”

 In closing, Carole states, “The entire experience working with our State Leadership Team and others at the California Department of Education has been awesome, and getting to know other SNEs at the summer workshops has been very rewarding.
-Also, having reviewed so many resources and having observed numerous examples of outstanding quality, I am convinced that the Digital Library is providing the professional development and instructional resources needed to help teachers lead our students to meet the CCSS.
 Our teachers are very fortunate to have access to such high quality, effective resources.”